Preparation for Assessment Workshop

 An Introduction to Local Assessment

 Ordinarily this PD opportunity, An Introduction to Local Assessment for New Assessors, would be offered via a full day, face to face session where we would work through the Powerpoint presentation, while dipping in and out of a number of handouts and engaging in discussion and group work.
-Due to the current restrictions on the number of people who can meet as a group, indoors, it has proven impossible to use this model of delivery in Spring/Summer 2021.
+Due to the current restrictions on the number of people who can meet as a group, indoors, it has proven impossible to use this model of delivery at the moment.

 Instead we will use a 2-hour workshop to allow those logging into the session to tease out the detail contained in the presentation and documentation listed below.
 To maximise the learning from the workshop, it is important that those logging in would have familiarised themselves with the content of the slides in the Powerpoint presentation.
 This is very important as a 2-hour workshop will not be able to cover all of the detail that would normally be shared over a full day face to face session.
 Please note, there will be limited value to someone logging in to the workshop if they have not studied the Powerpoint presentation and documents below.